favonia/cloudflare-ddns/README.markdown

 <details>
 <summary>🐣 Parameters of new DNS records</summary>

-⚠️ The updater will preserve existing proxy and TTL settings until it has to create new DNS records (or recreate deleted ones).
-Only when it creates DNS records, the following settings will apply.
-To change existing proxy and TTL settings now, you can go to your [Cloudflare Dashboard](https://dash.cloudflare.com) and change them directly.
-(If you think you have a use case where the updater should actively overwrite existing proxy and TTL settings in addition to the IP addresses, please [let me know](https://github.com/favonia/cloudflare-ddns/issues/new).
-It is not hard to implement optional overwriting.)

 | Name | Valid Values | Meaning | Required? | Default Value |
 | ---- | ------------ | ------- | --------- | ------------- |
 | `PROXIED` | Boolean values, such as `true`, `false`, `0` and `1`.
 See [strconv.ParseBool](https://pkg.go.dev/strconv#ParseBool).
 See below for experimental support of per-domain proxy settings. | Whether new DNS records should be proxied by Cloudflare | No | `false`
 | `TTL` | Time-to-live (TTL) values in seconds | The TTL values used to create new DNS records | No | `1` (This means “automatic” to Cloudflare)

+👉 The updater will preserve existing proxy and TTL settings until it has to create new DNS records (or recreate deleted ones).
+Only when it creates DNS records, the above settings will apply.
+To change existing proxy and TTL settings now, you can go to your [Cloudflare Dashboard](https://dash.cloudflare.com) and change them directly.
+If you think you have a use case where the updater should actively overwrite existing proxy and TTL settings in addition to IP addresses, please [let me know](https://github.com/favonia/cloudflare-ddns/issues/new).
+It is not hard to implement optional overwriting.

 > <details>
 > <summary>🧪 Experimental per-domain proxy settings (subject to changes):</summary>
 >
 > The `PROXIED` can be a boolean expression.
 Here are some examples:
-> - `PROXIED=is(example.org)`: proxy the domain `example.org`
+> - `PROXIED=is(example.org)`: proxy only the domain `example.org`
 > - `PROXIED=is(example1.org) || sub(example2.org)`: proxy only the domain `example1.org` and subdomains of `example2.org`
 > - `PROXIED=!is(example.org)`: proxy every managed domain _except for_ `example.org`
 > - `PROXIED=is(example1.org) || is(example2.org) || is(example3.org)`: proxy only the domains `example1.org`, `example2.org`, and `example3.org`
 >
 > A boolean expression has one of the following forms (all whitespace is ignored):
 > - A boolean value accepted by [strconv.ParseBool](https://pkg.go.dev/strconv#ParseBool), such as `t` as `true` or `FALSE` as `false`.
 > - `is(d)` which matches the domain `d`.
-Note that `is(*.a)` only matches the wildcard domain `*.a`; use `sub(a)` to all subdomains of `a` (including `*.a`).
+Note that `is(*.a)` only matches the wildcard domain `*.a`; use `sub(a)` to match all subdomains of `a` (including `*.a`).
 > - `sub(d)` which matches subdomains of `d`, such as `a.d` and `b.d`.
 It does not match the domain `d` itself.
 > - `! e` where `e` is a boolean expression, representing logical negation of `e`.
 > - `e1 || e2` where `e1` and `e2` are boolean expressions, representing logical disjunction of `e1` and `e2`.